dltcspbu/madt/README.md

 ### Start sequence:
 #### Server
-Since tinc daemons on hosts must connect to the server somehow, we're publishing wide range of ports for server's tinc daemon to use.
-Port publication must map the to the same ports on host.
+Since tinc daemons on hosts must connect to the server somehow, we're publishing a wide range of ports for server's tinc daemon to use.
+Port publication must map the to the same ports on a host.
 However, it's possible to change port range used by changling `PORT_RANGE` variable in cluster runtime.
 ```bash